 The Belize Barrier Reef is the second largest coral reef in the world and a 180-mile protector of the Belizean coast.
 Caye Caulker and San Pedro are not just water sport havens but also bustling towns where socializing is a favorite pastime.
 Enjoy the island life on the main cayes or caye hop and explore the dozens of white sand beaches like Goff’s Caye, Sargent’s Caye and other smaller most often unpopulated islands.

 San Ignacio is a town in the Cayo District of western Belize, on the banks of the Macal River.
 It’s linked to the town of Santa Elena by the metal suspension Hawksworth Bridge.
-Often referred to as the “twin towns” Chosing San Ignacio as your destination gives you very quick access to some of the most popular Maya Sites of Cahal Pech, Caracol and Xunantunich.
+Often referred to as the “twin towns.”
+Choosing San Ignacio as your destination gives you very quick access to some of the most popular Maya Sites of Cahal Pech, Caracol, and Xunantunich.

 The districts of Stann Creek and Toledo are both rustic and authentic.
 Here lies the heart of the Afro-Caribbean and Maya cultures.
 For many, their way of life has changed little.
 They still live off the land and the bounty of the sea.
 Dangriga, Hopkins, and Placencia are the main hubs of the Stann Creek District, while Punta Gorda is the capital of Toledo.

-Among the most popular destinations to visit in Belize is Placencia.
+Among the most popular destinations to visit in Belize, is Placencia.
 It is arguably home of the best coastal beach in the country and known for its laid back village vibe.
 It’s a quaint, charming, low-key fishing village located in southeastern Belize.
 Bordered on one side by the lovely Placencia lagoon and on the Eastern side by the Caribbean Sea.
-Placencia is known for having some of the most beautiful beaches in the country and some of the just offshore is a host of Belize’s most gorgeous islands
+Placencia is known for having some of the most beautiful beaches in the country and just offshore is a host of Belize’s most gorgeous islands.